-Macron to speak to France amid mounting protest violence
+Macron addresses France amid protests; is it too late?

-PARIS (AP) — French President Emmanuel Macron is preparing to speak to the nation at last, after increasingly violent protests against his leadership.
+PARIS (AP) — French President Emmanuel Macron is preparing to speak to the nation Monday at last, after increasingly violent and radicalized protests against his leadership and a long silence that aggravated the anger.
+Many protesters only want one thing: for him to declare “I quit.”

-Macron is meeting Monday morning with local and national political leaders, unions and business leaders to hear their concerns after four weeks of protests that started in struggling provinces and spread to rioting in the capital.
+That’s an unlikely prospect.
+Instead Macron is expected to announce a series of measures to reduce taxes and boost purchasing power for the masses who feel his presidency has favored the rich.
+He’s being forced to act after four weeks of “yellow vest” protests that started in struggling provinces and spread to rioting in the capital that has scared tourists and foreign investors and shaken France to the core.

-In the evening, he will give a national televised address in which he is expected to propose potential solutions.
-He hasn’t spoken publicly in more than a week, aggravating tensions.
+Macron met Monday morning in his presidential palace with local and national politicians, unions and business leaders to hear their concerns.
+In the evening, he will give a national televised address, his first public words in more than a week.

 Most Read Nation & World Stories